 Debt is normal in the United States.
-When people take on any type of debt or if they agree to be financially responsible for paying an amount to another person, they become an obligor.
-The person that is receiving the money is the obligee.
+When a person takes on any debt or if they agree to be financially responsible for paying an amount to another person, they become an obligor.
+In some case this a person may become the Oligee through a judgment imposed by the court.
+The party that is receiving the money is the obligee.

 People often have the following types of questions:

 - What do I do if I don’t get the child support owed to me?

 - What happens if the father will not pay child support?